 Figure 22.
-Seasonal mean temperature anomaly correlations from 1979-1999.
+Distribution of temporal anomaly correlations of JFM seasonal mean temperature from 1979-1999.
 Regions of correlations of 0.5 or higher are areas in which the model demonstrates skill in predicting anomalies.
 Correlations of 1.0 represent perfect forecasts.
 Positive regions are outlined with solid lines and negative regions outlined with dashed lines.
 Positive anomaly correlations are located in the northern Great Plains and the Northeast, but all values are less than 0.5.

 Figure 23.
-Seasonal precipitation rate anomaly correlations from 1979-1999.
+Distribution of temporal anomaly correlations of JFM seasonal precipitation rate from 1979-1999.
 Regions of correlations of 0.5 or higher are areas in which the model demonstrates skill in predicting anomalies.
 Correlations of 1.0 represent perfect forecasts.
 Positive regions are outlined with solid lines and negative regions outlined with dashed lines.
 There are no large regions of positive correlations, and no values greater than 0.5 are present.